marcgeurts/checker/docs/tasks/gulp.md

 *Default: null*

-If your `gulpfile.js` file is located at an exotic location, you can specify your custom gulp file location with this option.
+If your `gulpfile.js` file is located at an exotic location, you can specify your custom location with this option.
 This option is set to `null` by default.
 This means that `gulpfile.js` is automatically loaded if the file exists in the current directory.